 Everyone’s situation is different due to multiple factors that can come into play when considering whether this strategy is right for you.

-This strategy may not be for everyone and given that it’s a very technical method of tax planning and minimisation with a range of potential pitfalls.
+This strategy may not be for everyone given that it’s a very technical method of tax planning and minimisation with a range of potential pitfalls.

 You’re subjecting yourself to high running costs, and you’ll need to ensure you’re following the law.